Bhumit-303/JS101_Learning_Javascript/README.md

 Step 3 : * Download all Day 2 programs of Mathematical Operator IWProblems
 				 * Now Make a push of Day 2 programs from repository at second location.

+     Make a push in the below format JS-101_Learning_Javascript/Introduction_to_Javascript JS-101_Learning_Javascript/Mathematical_Operator